DroneDB/DroneDB/docs/download.rst

 Download
 =============================================================================

-Installation
+Client
 -----------------------------------------------------------------------------

 On Windows simply download the installer from https://github.com/DroneDB/ddb-desktop/releases/.
+It installs both the graphical interface (``DroneDB Desktop``) as well as the ``ddb`` command line tool.

 On Linux simply run: